Rohail30/Blockchain/Basics/Lec-7/README.md

 - Metamask is a cryptocurrency wallet that allows users to interact with the Ethereum blockchain and DApps directly from their web browser.
 - It serves as a bridge between the user's browser and the Ethereum blockchain, providing secure access to Ethereum-based applications.

-## Virtualvx

-- Virtualvx is likely a typo or misinterpretation.
-It could be referring to VirtualVox, a blockchain-based platform for decentralized applications (DApps), but further clarification is needed.

 ## DAO (Decentralized Autonomous Organization)

 - A Decentralized Autonomous Organization (DAO) is an organization represented by rules encoded as a computer program that is transparent, controlled by organization members, and not influenced by a central government.